 About Liberty Glasses

 In December 2004 I was just finishing my first semester of first year Optometry at City Uni, London.
 It was at this time my father’s court case was heard at the Old Bailey and he was found guilty.
 I visited him throughout his 14 years in prison.
-His actions destroyed our family and it has taken years to put back together.

 Our frames may look similar to others but they represent something very different.
 We train prisoners in spectacle making (cut, edge and fit) and then help them secure work.